Listen to this ad fraud post:

 As budgets grow, so does the threat of ad fraud.

 Online spammers and scammers are poised to rob digital advertisers of around $51 Million a day unless something is done to protect ad spend and end what many refer to as the largest scam in history.

 What Counts as Ad Fraud?

 We define ad fraud as this: advertising with zero chance of generating a return.
 In other words, any time an ad impression or click occurs without any chance of conversion or sale.

-Fraud can take several different forms, which is why understanding the 3 biggest culprits of digital ad fraud is the the critical first step in effectively shielding yourself from online robbery and securing your hard-earned marketing dollars.
+Fraud can take several different forms, which is why understanding the 3 biggest culprits of digital ad fraud is the critical first step in effectively shielding yourself from online robbery and securing your hard-earned marketing dollars.

 1. Click Farms

 Click farms are companies that hire real people to surf the internet, visit their customer’s websites and click on the display ads served up on the page.

 They are by far the lowest of the low when it comes to online spammers and scammers because they implicate real human beings in this billion dollar fraud ring, usually capitalizing on their lack of alternative income.